MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/offline.md

 ## The Cache API

-With the introduction of [Service Workers][MDNServiceWorker], the web platform also got a new API that provided access to manage cached resources: the `Cache` API.
-This Promise-based API allows developers to store and retrieve all kinds of web resources—HTML, CSS, JavaScript, images, JSON, and so on.
-Most typically, the `Cache` API is used within the context of a Service Worker, but it is also available in the main thread on the `window` object.
+With the introduction of [Service Workers][MDNServiceWorker], the web platform added the `Cache` API to provide access to managed cached resources.
+This Promise-based API allows developers to store and retrieve many web resources—HTML, CSS, JavaScript, images, JSON, and so on.
+Usually, the Cache API is used within the context of a Service Worker, but it is also available in the main thread on the `window` object.

 One common use for the `Cache` API is to pre-cache critical resources when a Service Worker is installed.